-Our success depends upon the continued contributions of our key management, scientific and technical personnel, many of whom have substantial experience with or been instrumental for us and our projects.
-Members of our key management include Dr. Andrea Pfeifer, our Chief Executive Officer; Dr. Andreas Muhs, our Chief Scientific Officer; Dr. Wolfgang Barth, our Director of Development; George Pavey, our Chief Financial Officer; and Jean-Fabian Monin, our Chief Administrative Officer.
+Our success depends upon the contributions of our key management, scientific and technical personnel, many of whom have substantial experience with or been instrumental for us and our projects.
+Members of our key management include Dr. Andrea Pfeifer, our Chief Executive Officer; Dr. Andreas Muhs, our Chief Scientific Officer; George Pavey, our Chief Financial Officer; and Jean-Fabien Monin, our Chief Administrative Officer.